-Aaron is a grandson of Loretta Cajero, a son of Juana Pecos and the father of Teri Cajero.
+Aaron Cajero is a son of Ester and Joe Cajero.
+He is a grandson of both Loretto Cajero and Juana Pecos.
+Aaron is the father of Teri Cajero.
 He began working with clay in 1993.
 He learned the traditional way of hand coiling pottery using ancient methods from the members of his family.
 They taught him all the fundamentals of working with clay artforms.
 Aaron was quoted as saying:

 “I enjoy working with pottery because it’s an expression of how I feel about the beauty in nature and native American arts using all natural materials with mother earth has blessed us with.”